Georgia State Route 316

 State Route 316 (SR 316), also known as University Parkway, or Georgia 316, is a 38.9 mi state highway that exists in the northern part of the U.S. state of Georgia.
 It links the Atlanta metropolitan area with Athens, home of the University of Georgia.

-The first 5 mi of the state highway is a freeway, but the rest of the route is at-grade with traffic signals with the exception of its junction with SR 81 east of Bethlehem.
+The first 5 mi of the state highway is a freeway, but the rest of the route is an at-grade expressway with traffic signals with the exception of its junction with SR 81 east of Bethlehem.

 Despite SR 316 being concurrent with US 29 for most of its route, the road is nearly always referred to by its state route designation, while US 29 is usually associated with its original route.

 SR 316 could possibly be extended as a freeway from its Buford Drive exit to the Athens Perimeter on its current route, intersecting roads like Winder Highway (US 29 Business), Sugarloaf Parkway (current interchange), SR 81 (Loganville Highway), SR 53 (Hog Mountain Road), and US 78/SR 10 (current interchange).

 Route description

 Gwinnett County

 SR 316 begins at an interchange with Interstate 85 (I-85) exit 106, west of Lawrenceville.
-The route heads east, and then northeast, to interchanges with SR 120, Riverside Parkway, Sugarloaf Parkway, and Collins Hills Road/SR 20/SR 124, all in Lawrenceville.
+The route heads east, and then northeast, to interchange with US 29/SR 8/SR 120 where US 29/SR 8 joins with SR 316.
+Then, the three routes have interchanges with Riverside Parkway, Sugarloaf Parkway, and Collins Hills Road/SR 20/SR 124, all in Lawrenceville.
 Then the route becomes an at-grade highway.
-Northeast of the city is a major intersection: US 29/SR 8 come in from the west and intersect SR 316.
-At the intersection, SR 8 continues to the northeast, concurrent with US 29 BUS, while SR 316 has a concurrency with US 29.
+Northeast of the city is where SR 8 continues to the northeast, concurrent with US 29 Bus.
 From then on, the speed limit is raised from 55 to 65 miles per hour.
-GA 316 continues to head east into rural Gwinnett County.
+US 29/SR 316 continues to head east into rural Gwinnett County.
 Next, there is an interchange with the Sugarloaf Parkway freeway extension.
 The last major intersection is at Harbins Road.
 Finally, the road heads over the Appalachee River into rural Barrow County.